 Document what happens to exposure and outcome data after reporting.

 No. Attribution connects observed outcomes to exposed households or devices.
 Incrementality estimates the outcomes caused by exposure compared with a credible control or baseline.
+A campaign can show strong attributed visits and weak lift if the exposed group would have visited anyway.

 What match rate is good for CTV measurement?